Modeling the JWST MIRI Counts, Insights Into the Source Properties and Role of Dust-Obscured AGN: Discussion

 Lastly, in Figure\,\ref{fig:color_space_diagrams} we show four observed color--color combinations that were found to best separate the different populations in four redshift slices from $z\approx1.5$ to $z\sim3$.
-This figure is an extension of the diagnostic diagrams already presented in \citet{Kirkpatrick2017}, however, it extends to higher redshift \(z = \sim 3\).
-We also adopt the observed depths from the SMILES survey \citep[][]{Stone2024} by both cutting out sources with $<5\sigma$ in each band as well as including Gaussian noise of the corresponding $ \sigma$ per filter.
-This depths and explored filter combinations are particularly relevant to the upcoming MINERVA survey \citep{Muzzin2025} which, in combination with archival data, will be the largest area (275\,\(\rm arcmin^2\)) multi-band MIRI imaging survey.
+This figure is an extension of the diagnostic diagrams already presented in \citet{Kirkpatrick2017}, however, it extends to higher redshift \(z \simeq 3\).
+We also adopt the observed depths from the SMILES survey \citep[][]{Stone2024} by both cutting out sources with $<5\sigma$ in each band as well as including Gaussian noise of the corresponding $\sigma$ per filter.
+These depths and the explored filter combinations are particularly relevant for the ongoing MINERVA survey \citep{Muzzin2025}, which will reach comparable depths over the largest multi-band MIRI area (275 arcmin\(^2\)) in F1280W and F1500W.
+We also explored these color-color diagrams at shallower flux limits and find that while the centers of the distributions remain unchanged, the contours broaden slightly due to increased scatter.
+The Kernel Density Estimation (KDE) contours shown in this figure are provided in a machine-readable format to facilitate future analyses.